tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 </details>
 <details><summary>Usage:</summary><br>

 Once we have our stopwords we can remove them using a for loop.
 First we store our stopwords as a set in a variable.
 The `set` data structure creates an unordered list with duplicates removed.
-Sets make it easy to compare the contents of lists to find the difference:
+Sets make it easy to compare the contents of lists to find their differences:

 ```python
 sw = set(stopwords.words('english'))